This page will go into Colliders and how to best use them in your space

 It is possible to make stairs work more like a ramp shown in the example above.
 Not only does this improve performance, but makes a smoother user experience as well especially for larger step heights.

 To add a custom object as a mesh collider, make sure to use the child mesh object on the imported model.
+This can be found under the asset itself in the Project window.
 It should have a grid icon next to it.
 The Model itself cannot be used in the mesh collider slot.

 Adding the Mesh of the Model to the Mesh collider